 One of the things I noticed is that some of the employees have a tendency to use language that opens the door for escalations.
 It’s unintentional.
 I’m sure of that.
-The employees are overwhelmed, if not stressed.
+The workers are overwhelmed, if not stressed.
 Their customers can be difficult.
-In an effort to try to control conversations, provoking language is sometimes used.
-I’m hearing things like:
+To try to control conversations, provoking language is sometimes used.
+I hear things like:

 - “That would be something you need to speak with the dentist about.
 I have no way of knowing that information.”

 - “So, we are just the lab.
 We don’t work directly with patients.”